ChromeUniverse/Personal-website/public/posts/sinnohvation.md

 So if you're really commited to embark on this musical quest, take an afternoon off, grab a seat and a pair of headphones, because this album takes the listener on a unique, interesting and often times charming adventure.

 ### The Journey Begins

+The next couple of tracks, namely, _Twinleaf Town_ and _Route 201_, instantly remind you about the "Pokémon-iness" of this music collection.
+This is the start of your Pokémon-catching, Team Galactic-squashing, Gym Leader-battling adventure across the Sinnoh region, and there's no better way to start it than with the iconic home town theme and the first route theme.

+_Twinleaf Town_ revolves around a cool and minimalist groove with a clean electric guitar, electric bass, drums and tenor sax, and slowly gets more energetic as the flutes and piano join the mix.
+Carlos' solo on the tenor sax clearly borrows tone and improvisation ideas from infamous jazz-fusion saxophonist Michael Brecker of the _The Brecker Brothers_.

+On _Route 201_, the listener is instroduced to a fairly esoteric synthesizer-like instrument - the [_EWI_](https://en.wikipedia.org/wiki/EWI_(musical_instrument)) (Electronic Wind Instrument), a woodwind-shaped MIDI controller, also made famous by Michael Brecker.
+Carlos' ability to take the simplistic melody of the original _Route 201_ theme and bring it to life with a rich instrumentation, unique reharmonization and jazz-fusion-like sound is immediately noticable.

+The following track, _Lake Verity_, is a more traditional jazz tune, with a song structure which clearly takes inspiration from the hard bop era.
+The alto/tenor/baritone saxophone solis, although simple at times, are a joy to listen to.
+In the head of the tune, the call and response interplay between saxophones and the electric jazz guitar/marimba duo, courtesy of jazz percussionist Doug Perry, is wonderful.
+The song as a whole is has a distinctly chill atmosphere which slowly builds energy and releases it all at once in the final sax soli.

 ## Where to Buy